Amazon HQ2: Submitted

-By October 23, 2017, 238 proposals were submitted and received by Amazon, from cities and regions from 54 states, provinces, districts, and territories, including municipalities in all U.S. states except of Arkansas, Hawaii, Iowa, Montana, North Dakota, South Dakota, Vermont, and Wyoming.
+By October 23, 2017, 238 proposals were submitted and received by Amazon, from cities and regions from 54 states, provinces, districts, and territories, including municipalities in all U.S. states except Arkansas, Hawaii, Iowa, Montana, North Dakota, South Dakota, Vermont, and Wyoming.
 The Canadian provinces of New Brunswick and Saskatchewan also had no regions submit a bid, along with the Yukon Territory.

-In early and mid-October, Little Rock, Arkansas and San Antonio, Texas withdrew their submissions.
-Little Rock, Arkansas, purchased a full-page ad in The Washington Post "breaking up" with Amazon, where they described their decision to not submit a bid, while also touting the city's positive attributes.
+In early and mid-October, Little Rock, Arkansas, and San Antonio, Texas withdrew their submissions.
+Little Rock purchased a full-page ad in The Washington Post "breaking up" with Amazon, where they described their decision to not submit a bid, while also touting the city's positive attributes.
 A few days after the bid deadline, the campaign flew a banner plane over Seattle with the same message.

 Predictions on which cities will win

 Moody's Analytics determined that Austin, Texas, ranked highest among Amazon's criteria, followed by Atlanta, Philadelphia, and Rochester, New York.
+According to Amazon Unbound, Philadelphia was passed over because the city's football team, the Philadelphia Eagles, is a rival to Bezos's favorite team, the New York Giants.
 The New York Times found Denver to be the best site based on Amazon's criteria, followed closely by Boston and Washington, D.C.
 Irish gambling site Paddy Power originally listed Atlanta as the odds on favorite to win HQ2, with 2-to-1 odds, but as of January 2018, listed Atlanta and Austin as sharing 3-to-1 odds of winning Amazon HQ2.